-- Step lightly on the brake pedal.

-- move the cruise control switch to off, or

-- shift the transmission to NEUTRAL (N).

-- If your vehicle has the Stabilitrak® feature, cruise control will deactivate if road conditions cause Stabilitrak® to activate.
+- Step lightly on the brake pedal, - · move the cruise control switch to off, or - shift the transmission to NEUTRAL (N). - If your vehicle has the Stabilitrak[®] feature, cruise control will turn off if road conditions cause Stabilitrak[®] to activate. - If the accelerator pedal is held longer than 60 seconds, cruise control will turn off.

-The cruise control will turn off automatically if the traction control system or Stabilitrak system activate, if your vehicle is equipped with either feature.
+The cruise control will turn off automatically if the traction control system or Stabilitrak[®] system activate, if your vehicle is equipped with either feature.